-5.8 Approach Adopted for The Consultation
+5.9 Approach Adopted for the Consultation with Communities

-To hold the meetings, peoples were informed one day before the meeting to assemble in the relevant Sewerage Schemes.
-In addition, the consultant team contacted the community representatives of each Sewerage Scheme and informed about the purpose of these consultation meetings.
-The representatives played a positive role in information dissemination to locals of Sewerage Schemes.
+To hold the meetings, people were informed one day before the meeting to assemble in the Katchi Abadi.
+In addition, the consultant team contacted the council members and community representatives of each Katchi Abadi and informed about the purpose of these consultation meetings.
+The counselors/representatives played a positive role in information dissemination to locals of Katchi Abadi.
 The meetings held in an encouraging environment where people expressed their concerns and views freely.
-Formal meetings and interviews were also conducted with female, vulnerable and disabled of the affected community, to explore their needs, problems and priorities related to project execution.
+Formal meetings and interviews were also conducted with females, vulnerable and disabled persons of affected community, to explore their needs, problems and priorities related to project execution.
 In addition to the formal meetings, individual meetings/interviews were also held with the affected females to efficiently involve them in planning process.

-5.9 Stakeholders Concerns Towards the Project
+5.10 Stakeholders Concerns Towards the Project

-Concerns raised by the participants, particularly with regard to environmental and social impacts of the project have been listed in following Tables which shows concern and responses as derived from consultation meetings.
+Concerns raised by the participants, particularly with regard to environmental and social impacts of the project are given hereunder: